cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ## Arrays in non-unrolled loops

 When the loop cannot get unrolled for some reason, list iteration loops are generally faster than loops using index-based array access.
 When more than a single variable is used, or when the array is modified by the loop, list iteration loops provide much better performance than index-based loops.
-Index-based access may be preferable when the arrays are very large, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving considerable amount of space.
+Index-based access may be preferable when the arrays are huge, as a single jump table can be generated for the array to be accessed from multiple places of the program, saving a considerable amount of space.

-Example if a simple array access:
+Example of simple array access:

 ```Mindcode
 #set symbolic-labels = true;